 - The black market for social media reputation: NATO StratCom study

 - Confirmation bias: political tribalism as a driver of disinformation from Peter Kreko

 - Health Misinformation Is Rampant on Instagram to read in the Atlantic

-- Fact checking sites Lead Stories and Nieuwscheckers collaborated to map a network of Macedonian fake news websites
+- Fact-checking sites Lead Stories and Nieuwscheckers contributed to a map on a network of Macedonian fake news websites

 Agenda and announcements

 - 24 January @ Chisinau – Conference “Misinformation as a Propaganda Tool: Regional Trends and Impact”